palerdot/builder.io-next-tailwind-guide/README.md

 The best part about `Builder` is your drag and drop pages will seamlessly integrate with custom components created by your developers.

 For a more detailed guide, visit https://www.builder.io/c/docs/integrating-builder-pages.
+For an example repo, checkout https://github.com/palerdot/builder.io-next-tailwind-guide.